 Here’s one from two summers ago that had some kale on it:

-What I’ve learned about garden pizzas is that I need not supervise the collection of toppings at all.
-If necessary, I limit how much of an ingredient we put on a pizza, but as for the combination of ingredients it never matters.
+What I’ve learned about garden pizzas is that I need not supervise the collection of toppings.
+If necessary, I limit how much of an ingredient we put on a pizza, but as for the combination of ingredients, it never matters.
 Even the strangest combinations always, surprisingly, taste great.

 And we put everything on all parts of the pizza, including things like spicy peppers that I might want but they don’t.
 They know that they can take the peppers off if they get some on their slice.